Matimo Documentation

 - Commit Guidelines — Conventional commits standard

-- Type, scope, and subject guidelines
+- Type, scope, subject format

-- Git workflow and aliases
+- Git workflow tips

 - Factory pattern usage